 How to Stream Amazon Prime Video to a Chromecast

-If you’re a long-term Amazon Prime Video user, you’re probably aware of the complete lack of support for most things Google-related.
+If you are a long-term Amazon Prime Video user, you are probably aware of the complete lack of support for most things Google-related.
 This includes Chromecasts, whether built-in or plug-in dongles.
 The Chromecast offers streaming freedom to those who enjoy online content such as movies, tv shows, and more.

 The Chromecast device is a low-cost solution to casting content from your phone or computer to your television.
 The compatibility of devices has been an issue for many users for a long time.

-Fortunately, as of 2019, Amazon and Google struck up a friendlier relationship, and support for Chromecast quickly followed.
+Fortunately, in 2019, Amazon and Google struck up a friendlier relationship, and support for Chromecast quickly followed.

 It’s Easier Than You Think

-There’s nothing to it when it comes to start casting a Prime Video to a Chromecast dongle.
+There is nothing to it when it comes to casting a Prime Video to a Chromecast dongle.
 Here are the steps.

 Note that the app has native support.
-As long as your mobile device supports casting, you’ll be good to go.
+As long as your mobile device supports casting, you will be good to go.